majidam20/StudentAdminstration/README.md

 This Project is about student administration and student registration in university based on c#.Net Programming.

-Note: i have described points in some photo's file.
+Note: i have described some points in screenshots file.